Honorary Senior Lecturer Lindy Woodrow

 |Theory into practice: An observational investigation of students’ perceptions and teachers’ motivational strategies in adult ESL classrooms in Australia||PhD||Katie Bokan-Smith|

-- Woodrow L. (in press).
+- Woodrow L. (2014).
 Writing quantitative research in applied linguistics.
 Basingstoke: Palgrave Macmillan.

 - Paltridge, B., Harbon, L. Hirsh,D. Phakiti, A. H. Shen, H. Stevenson, M. & Woodrow, L. .
 (2009).
 Teaching Academic Writing .
 Ann Arbor: University of Michigan Press.